 It is a simple and flexible solution that reduces the complexity and cost of procurement for agencies and suppliers, while providing continuous improvement in technology, service delivery, cost-effectiveness and performance.

-All suppliers offer:
+All suppliers offer at least:

 The contract also provides the option to buy some related services such as service plans, light fit-outs etc.

 The vehicles catalogue shows the safety ratings.
 Most light commercial vehicles on the vehicles catalogue now exceed the minimum four-star rating and meet the five-star rating.

 If your fleet ownership model is to lease your vehicles, you can still benefit from this contract.
 While leasing services are out of scope, your contracted/preferred leasing provider can purchase vehicles at AoG rates on your behalf and you benefit through better monthly leasing costs.

 This contract supports the government’s priority to transition to a net zero emissions economy by 2050, by including electric vehicle and low emission vehicle options.

 Agencies who participate in the motor vehicles contract don't need to go through a full procurement process of their own, which saves time, effort and cost.

 The TCO for each vehicle is subject to a number of moving elements, which makes accurately forecast savings based on the TCO difficult.
 Reported savings are calculated using the purchase price of the base vehicle (excluding On Road Costs (ORC) and accessories).

 We have projected an average 7% savings (net of the AoG administration fee) on the baseline market rate (the best rate available to agencies outside of AoG).
 The vehicles catalogue shows discounts from the recommended retail prices.